 The Golden Key partnership is an eight-year pilot funded by the National Lottery Community Fund.
 Its work is continuously and independently evaluated by both local and national evaluators.
 This is so lessons can be learned about how services can be made better for the most vulnerable - not just here in Bristol but across the whole of England.
-Golden Key completed its fifth year in June 2019.
+Golden Key completed its seventh year in June 2021.

 The Service Coordinator Team (SCT) assists people with multiple disadvantages, aiming to improve these individuals' experiences with the services which already exist to support them.
 The SCT present cases to the Creative Solutions Board, a group of strategic leaders who meet on a monthly basis with the aim of working collaboratively to identify creative, long-term solutions for people with highly complex needs, and who present risks related to their mental and physical health, substance misuse, homelessness and offending.
-Between April 2019 and March 2020 the SCT worked with a total of 156 clients.
+So far, the SCT have worked with a total of 178 clients.

 Housing First is a housing and support approach which gives people who have experienced homelessness and chronic health and social care needs a stable home from which to rebuild their lives.
 Housing First provides intensive, person-centred, holistic support that is open-ended.
-This year the total number of people housed by Housing First reached 22, with 782 face to face support sessions provided.
+This year the total number of people housed by Housing First reached 32.